danicrg/CTF/README.md

 # CTF Writeups

 Mostly notes and scripts for Capture The Flag competitions.
+Not curated.
+For personal use.

 - [HackTheBox Boxes](./htb/boxes)
 - [HackTheBox Challenges](./htb/challenges)